bartOssh/beam_of_light/README.md

 # Beam of light
-Pytorch backend api for image recognition with multiple models, training and production build in together.
+Pytorch back end api for image recognition with multiple models, training and production build in together.

 # Version: NOT SET YET